BaiyangZhang/oldBlog/_posts/2023-04-05-Note-on-Meson-Kink-Scattering.md

 $$
 V(x) = - \frac{\hbar^2}{2m a^{2}} \frac{\nu(\nu+1)}{\cosh ^{2}\left( \frac{x}{a} \right)}
 $$
 if reflectionless, at any energy, if $\nu$ is a positive integer number.
-Since there is no reflection of any eigen function, the wave packet formed by superposition of the energy eigen functions are also reflectionless.
+Since there is no reflection of any eigenfunction, the wave packet formed by superposition of the energy eigenfunctions are also reflectionless.
 A numerical study shows that a Gaussian wave packet will be narrower by passage of the reflectionless $\text{sech}^{2}$ potential, and they can travel faster than a free space packet.[^1]

 [^1]: N. Kiriushcheva and S. Kuzmin, “Scattering of a Gaussian wave packet by a reflectionless potential,” Am.
 J. Phys.
 66, 867–872 (1998).